opensafely/documentation/docs/releasing-files.md

 !!! note
     Individual researchers who have Level 4 access have responsibility for redacting sensitive information or choosing not to publish it at all.
 The study author should do everything they can to make this easy; for example, carrying out low number suppression automatically, documenting code clearly, and only selecting essential items for publication when deciding what to label as `moderately_sensitive`.

+Once released, your results will be available in a new branch (`release-candidates`).
+This branch should be merged into `main`.
+A new branch of the same name will be created with any further releases so there is no need to keep the branch open.

 ## Disclosivity checks and redaction